Jun Ushiroku: Biography

-In February 1944, he was hand-picked by Prime Minister Hideki Tojo to serve as Vice Chief of the General Staff a member of the Supreme War Council (Japan), Inspector-General of Army Aviation and Chief of the Army Aeronautical Department within the Army Ministry, as he had been a close protégée of Tojo from his early days in the Army.
+In February 1944, he was hand-picked by Prime Minister Hideki Tojo to serve as Vice Chief of the General Staff a member of the Supreme War Council, Inspector-General of Army Aviation and Chief of the Army Aeronautical Department within the Army Ministry, as he had been a close protégée of Tojo from his early days in the Army.
 In these roles, Ushiroku pushed for the use of suicide attacks by infantry to disable or destroy American armor due to Japan's inability to mass-produce effective anti-tank weapons by this stage of the war.

 After the collapse of the Tojo cabinet following the loss of Saipan, Ushiroku returned to Manchukuo to take command of the Japanese Third Area Army to oppose the Soviet invasion.
 Although his forces were composed mostly of undertrained or overaged reservists with obsolete weapons, he refused orders to retreat, and launched a counterattack along the Mukden-Port Arthur railway, buying time to allow many Japanese civilians to flee.
 By 13 August 1945, his formations were largely shattered, and a mutiny by the Manchukuo Imperial Army at Shinkyō ended his attempts to regroup.
 He surrendered to the Soviet army on 21 August 1945.
 He spent more than a decade as an internee in the Soviet Union.
 Ushiroku returned to Japan on 26 December 1956.

 Ushiroku served as Chairman of the Japan Veterans Association until his death in 1973.
 His grave is at the Tama Cemetery in Fuchu, Tokyo.